-How Do I Keep Bees?
+How 'Should' you Keep Bees?

 This is entirely down to your own philosophies in life.
 We believe bees deserve to be treated with love and respect, their health is of paramount importance, and so should be nurtured rather than manipulated.
-Here is a video showing you the basics of beekeeping followed by a video explaining how you can learn to understand your bees without even opening the hive.
+Here is a video showing you the basics of conventional beekeeping followed by a video explaining how you can learn to understand your bees without even opening the hive.

-What is Natural Beekeeping?
+What is natural beekeeping?

 There isn’t really a hard set definition – but it’s basically putting the bees’ needs first, over the demands of humans.
 Honey for example, was once considered sacred; a gift from the bees.
 It was not until the 19th century, that it began to be sold at all.
 It was about this time, that nature began to be exploited, and modern industrial farming emerged.
 Conventional beekeeping promotes that bee health can be achieved through suppression of natural reproduction, regular hive inspections, artificial breeding, and chemical use inside the hive, to control for varroa mites.
 I’ll also add, that varroa were accidentally introduced because bee geneticists tried to make European bees more productive in honey!
 Conventional beekeeping today reflects the notion that nature needs to be controlled – that we know best.
 Adversely, natural beekeepers allow bees to exist and function, as nature intended, rather than forcing them to exist as people think they should.